Makepad Project Packaging Guide

 13 --device=

-Because cargo-makepad does not have a separate build command, you can directly use the run-sim or run-device command to build the application, and then package it.
+Because cargo-makepad does not have a standalone build command, you can directly use the run-sim or run-device command to build the application and then package it.

 2cargo makepad apple ios --org=org.robius --app=robrix run-sim -p robrix --release